Please enable JavaScript to view this site.

 A = Unchecked

-It doesn't matter if A and B are modeled as Boolean parameters, multi choice values or lookup values of different lookup parameters, this strategy can be used in all cases.
-In the case of two lookup parameters let the template rules clear out the value of the parameter that hasn't just been set.
+This strategy can be applied regardless of whether A and B are modeled as Boolean parameters, multi-choice values, or lookup values of different lookup parameters.
+In the case of two lookup parameters, the assignment rules should clear out the value of the other parameter.

 Keyboard Navigation